Martin Ove Roseth

 Martin Ove Roseth (born 10 July 1998) is a Norwegian professional footballer who plays as a centre-back for Viking.

 Career

 Roseth hails from Volda Municipality and appeared for Volda TI's senior team in 2013 and 2014 before joining Molde's youth setup.
 He made his Molde first-team debut in a March 2015 cup game against Brattvåg, and his league debut in August 2016 against Bodø/Glimt.
 In February 2018, he joined First Division club Levanger on loan until the end of the season.

 In June 2020, he signed a two-and-a-half-year contract with First Division club Sogndal, after spending the 2019 season on loan.

 In November 2022, he signed a three-year contract with Eliteserien club Lillestrøm.

 In February 2025, he signed a four-year contract with Eliteserien club Viking.
+He made 20 appearances and scored four goals as Viking won the 2025 Eliteserien.